cameron-barrett/camb/commonplace.md

 a sentence. -- On Writing Well, p.
 12

 ### Robert Shiller

+Finance, I believe, is a pillar of civilized society.
+It's the structure through which we do things, at least on a large scale.
+It's about allocating resources through space and time.
+It's about incentivizing people to do productive things.
+It's about sponsoring venues that bring people together, making sure people are fairly treated, that they contribute constructively, and that they get a return for doing that.
+And it's about managing risks, that anything we do in life is uncertain.
+Anything we do that is big or important is uncertain.
+To me, thats what financial markets are about. -- [Financial Markets](https://www.youtube.com/watch?v=WQui_3Hpmmc&list=PL8FB14A2200B87185), lecture 1

 Professor Shiller presents the history of thought underpinning financial markets, and explains their role as tools for building a better society.
-[Financial Markets (2011)](https://www.youtube.com/watch?v=WQui_3Hpmmc&list=PL8FB14A2200B87185).
-The guest lecture by David Swensen is excellent.
+David Swensen gives an excellent guest lecture.